-To visit the media center before school, students must get a pass from Mrs. Piper or Mrs. Love the day before.
+To visit the media center before school, students must get a pass from Mrs. Nelson or Mrs. Love the day before.

-To visit the media center at lunch, students must get a wristband from Mrs. Piper or Mrs. Love that morning and report after they have finished their lunch in the cafeteria.
+To visit the media center at lunch, students must get a wristband from Mrs. Nelson or Mrs. Love that morning and report after they have finished their lunch in the cafeteria.

 Students will also visit the media center once a month in their language arts classes.

 On Thursdays, the media center is open to students until 3:50.

 What can I check out at the media center?